GAM-team/GAM/docs/ChromeOS-Devices.md

 ```
 The first form allows more powerful selection of devices with `<CrOSTypeEntity>`.

-The second form is backwards compatible with Standard GAM and selection with `<CrOSEntity>` is limited.
+The second form is backwards compatible with Legacy GAM and selection with `<CrOSEntity>` is limited.

 ## Definitions
 * [`<CrOSTypeEntity>`](Collections-of-ChromeOS-Devices)